barberezra/final-project/alberto_standups.md

 - Presented in class!
 - Worked on styling with Ezra (being able to make images bigger when hovering over it)

+## 04-16

+- Added the ability to be able to change subreddit without reloading the page!